 - The Numbers Don't Lie: Every year, millions of packages are reported lost, damaged, or stolen.
 The total cost of these losses amounts to billions of euros for retailers alone.

-- Financial impact: A lost, uninsured parcel means a double deadweight loss: the value of the goods AND the cost of reshipment.
+- The Financial Impact: An uninsured package that gets lost is a double loss: the value of the merchandise AND the cost of reshipping.
 Your margin evaporates instantly.

-- Impact on Reputation: Over 35% of customers will not recommend a site after a poor delivery experience.
-A poorly managed dispute means a customer lost for life, and a potential negative review.
+- Impact on Reputation: Over 35% of customers will not recommend a site after a bad delivery experience.
+A Dispute handled Dispute means a lost customer for life and a potential negative review.

 There are two radically different philosophies when it comes to parcel delivery insurance.
 Understanding this distinction is the first step in deciding whether or not to ship your parcels with insurance.

-1. Basic" Carrier Insurance: A False Good Idea
+1. Basic Carrier Insurance: The False Good Idea

-All carriers (Colissimo, Chronopost, etc.) include basic "insurance".
-Beware, it's a trap.
+All carriers (Colissimo, Chronopost, etc.) include basic "insurance."
+Be careful, this is a trap.

 - The problem: For a 200g smartphone worth €1,000, you would be reimbursed... less than €5.
 It is illusory "protection," designed for low-value goods.